Hammad214508/Whale-Alert/README.md

 ### 1. Create A Telegram Bot Using Telegram’s BotFather

 - Open your telegram app and search for BotFather.
-(A built-in Telegram bot that helps users create custom Telegram bots)
+(A built-in Telegram bot that helps users create custom Telegram bots).
-- Type /newbot to create a new bot
+- Type /newbot to create a new bot.
-- Give your bot a name & a username
+- Give your bot a name & a username.
-- Copy your new Telegram bot’s token into the script
+- Copy your new Telegram bot’s token into the script.

 ### 2. Getting your chat ID